 Income plus Lifestyle Equals Mortgage Payment:

 Sit down with us and honestly discuss your income level and living expenses.
 Take into account future considerations like job security or transfer, lifestyle, amenities or fix-ups.

 View More Than One Building or Neighbourhood:

 Go through at least 4-6 properties.
-Don’t get excited on the first property you see, if you really like it, use it as a yard stick and if the others do not compare, act quickly.
-With a patient Realtor, you’ll be able to view enough properties to get a good overall perspective of your market.
-And when you find the right property, all the leg work will be worth it.
+Don’t get excited on the first property you see, if you like it, use it as a yardstick and if the others do not compare, act quickly.
+With a patient Realtor, you’ll be able to view enough properties to get a proper overall perspective of your market.
+And when you find the right property, all the legwork will be worth it.